SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Introduction

 Furthermore, in dynamic robotic manipulation, valuable information is often temporally sparse; not every observation contributes meaningfully to the task.
-Visual disturbances such as irrelevant background shifts or occlusions can introduce noise, and indiscriminately integrating these frames risks polluting the historical context.
+Visual disturbances such as irrelevant background shifts or occlusions can introduce noise, and indiscriminately integrating these frames risks polluting historical context.
 Motivated by the benefits of increased sparsity in attention scores achieved through gating mechanisms~\cite{19}, we incorporate Self-Evolving Gate (SEG) into our temporal modeling framework.
-In contrast to conventional gating strategies, SEG utilizes the cross-attention maps as a regulatory mechanism.
+Unlike conventional gating strategies, SEG utilizes the cross-attention logits as a regulatory mechanism.
 Specifically, SEG dynamically suppresses noisy or irrelevant signals and modulates the state evolution process, ensuring that only semantically relevant information is preserved.
 We denote this integrated mechanism as Self-Evolving Gated Attention (SEGA).

-When combined with Diffusion Policy (DP), we term it \textbf{Self-Evolving Diffusion Policy (SeedPolicy)}.
+When combined with Diffusion Policy (DP), we term it \textbf{Se}lf-\textbf{E}volving \textbf{D}iffusion \textbf{Policy} (SeedPolicy).
 To the best of our knowledge, this is the first method to effectively resolve the temporal modeling bottleneck in Diffusion Policy.
-As shown in Fig.~\ref{fig:1} (b), our approach reverses the baseline's trend: our performance consistently improves as the observation horizon scales up.
+As shown in Fig.~\ref{fig:1} (c), our approach reverses the baseline's trend: our performance consistently improves as the observation horizon scales up.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose Self-Evolving Gated Attention (SEGA), a temporal module that synergizes attention with a dynamic gating mechanism to maintain a compact evolving latent state, capturing long-term dependencies while filtering irrelevant temporal disturbances.

-\item We demonstrate effective horizon scaling for diffusion-based control, reversing the performance degradation seen in prior diffusion policies and consistently turning longer observation windows into measurable performance gains.

-\item We introduce SeedPolicy, achieving state-of-the-art among imitation learning methods on the RoboTwin 2.0 benchmark: an average of 36.8\% improvement in clean settings and 169\% improvement in randomized, challenging scenarios over Diffusion Policy, while maintaining competitive performance with large-scale vision–language–action models with one to two orders of magnitude fewer parameters. \end{itemize}
+Our main contributions are summarized as follows: \textbf{(1)} We propose Self-Evolving Gated Attention (SEGA), a temporal module that synergizes attention with a dynamic gating mechanism to maintain a compact evolving latent state, capturing long-term dependencies while filtering irrelevant temporal disturbances. \textbf{(2)} We demonstrate effective horizon scaling for diffusion-based control, reversing the performance degradation seen in prior diffusion policies and consistently turning a longer effective temporal receptive field into measurable performance gains. \textbf{(3)} We introduce SeedPolicy, achieving state-of-the-art among imitation learning methods on the RoboTwin 2.0 benchmark: an average of 36.8\% improvement in clean settings and 169\% improvement in randomized, challenging scenarios over Diffusion Policy.
+Compared with the 1.2B-parameter RDT, SeedPolicy achieves stronger clean-setting performance with up to 36× fewer parameters.